11 rules for buying an ebike, and the 11 ebikes to buy now

 One of our investors once asked which bike he should get for his wife.
 I said, your wife is one of the greatest athletes of all time.
 You should get Serena a Specialized.

-If budget is no obstacle and you’re looking to transition from a legbike to an electric bike, the bike snobs will be happiest with a bike like a Specialized.
+If budget is no obstacle and you’re looking to transition from a traditional bike to an electric bike, the bike snobs will be happiest with a bike like a Specialized.
 You can spend up to $16k.

 They also have lower priced models aimed at a wider audience.
-I have one on the way I hope to write about.
+I bought a Vado and it gets heavy use from the Culdesac team.

 But this section is here mostly to say these aren’t what ebikes are about.
 Ebikes that are used for commuting and cargo are going to change the world, so the rest of the list focuses on those.